Ixchel: Confusion with the moon goddess

-Ixchel as an earth and a war Goddess
+Ixchel as an earth and a war goddess

 An entwined serpent serves as Ixchel's headdress, crossed bones may adorn her skirt, and instead of human hands and feet, she sometimes has claws.
-Very similar features are found with Aztec earth Goddesses, of whom Tlaltecuhtli, Tocî, and Cihuacoatl were invoked by the midwives.
-Being a jaguar Goddess, the Classic Ixchel (or 'Chak Chel') could equally be imagined as a fearsome female warrior equipped with shield and spear, not unlike Cihuacoatl in the latter's capacity of Yaocihuatl ('Warrior Woman').
+Very similar features are found with Aztec earth goddesses, of whom Tlaltecuhtli, Toci, and Cihuacoatl were invoked by the midwives.
+Being a jaguar goddess, the Classic Ixchel (or 'Chak Chel') could equally be imagined as a fearsome female warrior equipped with shield and spear, not unlike Cihuacoatl in the latter's capacity of Yaocihuatl ('Warrior Woman').

-Ixchel as a rain Goddess
+Ixchel as a rain goddess

 The Madrid Codex (30b) assimilates Goddess O to a rain deity, with rain pouring from her arm-pits and abdomen, while the Dresden Codex includes her in almanacs dedicated to the rain deities (Chaacs) and typically has her invert a water jar.
 On page 74 of the same codex, her emptying of the water jar replicates the vomiting of water by a celestial dragon.
 Although this scene has usually been understood as the Flood bringing about the end of the world, it is now thought to symbolize periodic rain storms and floodings as predicted on the basis of the preceding ‘rain tables’.

 Mythology

 Ixchel figures in a Verapaz myth related by Las Casas, according to which she, together with her spouse, Itzamna, had thirteen sons, two of whom created heaven and earth and all that belongs to it.
 No other myth figuring Ixchel has been preserved.
 However, her mythology may once have focused on the sweatbath, the place where Maya mothers were to go before and after birthgiving.
-As stated above, the Aztec counterpart to Ixchel as a patron of midwifery, Tocî, was also the Goddess of the sweatbath.
+As stated above, the Aztec counterpart to Ixchel as a patron of midwifery, Toci, was also the Goddess of the sweatbath.
 In myths from Oaxaca, the aged adoptive mother of the Sun and Moon siblings is finally imprisoned in a sweatbath to become its patron deity.
-Several Maya myths have aged Goddesses end up in the same place, in particular the Cakchiquel and Tzʼutujil grandmother of Sun and Moon, called Bʼatzbʼal ("Weaving Implement") in Tzʼutujil.
-On the other hand, in Qʼeqchiʼ Sun and Moon myth, an aged Maya Goddess (Xkitza) who would otherwise appear to correspond closely to the Oaxacan Old Adoptive Mother, does not appear to be connected to the sweatbath.
+Several Maya myths have aged goddesses end up in the same place, in particular the Cakchiquel and Tzʼutujil grandmother of Sun and Moon, called Bʼatzbʼal ("Weaving Implement") in Tzʼutujil.
+On the other hand, in Qʼeqchiʼ Sun and Moon myth, an aged Maya goddess (Xkitza) who would otherwise appear to correspond closely to the Oaxacan Old Adoptive Mother, does not appear to be connected to the sweatbath.